joshuagrisham/samsung-galaxybook-extras/README.md

 - ACPI specification has not been followed 100% in some cases (mismatched method signatures e.g. wrong data types for parameters and return values, missing fields or methods, etc)
 - etc

-And then that I have seen a bit of "flakiness" from the device when these kind of issues happen.
-One of the most noticeable is that the keyboard backlight starts to turn off by itself when such problems occur; this needs to be investigated further.
-One tip that I have found is that booting into Windows and starting/restarting the Samsung services seem to help "reset" some of this behavior (a clue that I still don't quite have some things 100% right!).

 It would be great if we could actually get some help from Samsung regarding this!

 ### Hotkeys

 Samsung have decided to use the main keyboard device to also send most of the hotkey events.
 If the driver wishes to capture and act on these hotkeys, then we will have to do something like using a i8402 filter to "catch" the key events.

 I have also found that some of the hotkey events have conflicts so it is a bit of a tricky territory.
-As such, this "feature" is in very early stages!

 #### Keyboard backlight hotkey (Fn+F9)

-The keyboard backlight hotkey will cycle through all available backlight brightnesses in a round-robin manner, starting again at 0 when the maximum is reached (i.e. 0, 1, 2, 3, 0, 1, ...).
+The keyboard backlight hotkey will cycle through all available backlight brightness levels in a round-robin manner, starting again at 0 when the maximum is reached (i.e. 0, 1, 2, 3, 0, 1, ...).

 The action will be triggered on keyup of the hotkey as the event reported by keydown seems to be the same event for battery charging progress (and thus things get a little crazy when you start charging!).

-The hotkey should also trigger the hardware changed event for the LED, which in GNOME automatically displays a nice OSD popup with the correct baclight level displayed.
+The hotkey should also trigger the hardware changed event for the LED, which in GNOME (and likely others) automatically displays a nice OSD popup with the correct baclight level displayed.

 #### Performance mode hotkey (Fn+F11)